James P. Clarke

 James Paul Clarke (August 18, 1854 – October 1, 1916) was an American lawyer and politician from the Arkansas Delta during the Progressive Era.
 He served in public office over a period of almost 30 years, rising from the Arkansas General Assembly to Attorney General of Arkansas and later 18th governor of Arkansas, ending his career in the United States Senate.
 In a period of Democratic Party hegemony known as the "Solid South", Clarke blended positions of the budding Populist movement, such as free silver and railroad regulation, with nationalism and his gifted skills as an orator to popularity and electoral success.

 Early life

 Clarke was born in Yazoo City, Mississippi, in the Mississippi Delta.
 His father Walter, an architect, died when Clarke was seven years old, and he was raised by his mother, Ellen, daughter of a prominent planter class family.
 Clarke attended public schools as well as Tutwilder's Academy in Greenbrier, Alabama.
-After briefly editing a newspaper in Yazoo City, Clarke graduated with a law degree at the University of Virginia in 1878.
+After briefly editing a newspaper in Yazoo City, Clarke graduated with a law degree at the University of Virginia Law School in 1878.
 Clarke was admitted to the bar in 1879, and settled briefly in the small Arkansas River Valley town of Ozark, Arkansas prior to moving to Helena, Arkansas in the Arkansas Delta.

 Clarke married Sallie Wooten of Moon Lake, Mississippi on November 10, 1883.
 Wooten had a son from previous marriage, Alonzo Stuart "Lonnie" Wooten; the couple had two daughters and a son.